rppicomidi/midi2usbhub/README.md

 "T" for a TO data stream, followed by the port number (1-16).
 For example, "Drumpads" above was renamed from "0000-0000-F1"
 - **Product Name**: a name that identifies the the attached MIDI device.
-The Attached MIDI Device sends it to the hub on connection; it is a more friendly name than USB ID, and is the easiest way to assocate the attached MIDI device with all the other info.
+The Connected MIDI Device sends it to the hub on connection; it is a more friendly name than USB ID, and is the easiest way to assocate the Connected MIDI Device with all the other info.

 # Command Line Commands